tammyk7/auction-mvc/web/manila-training/week-4/day-2/README.md

 4. [Multiple Routes](https://blog.webdevsimplified.com/2022-07/react-router/#:~:text=for%20this%20context.-,Multiple%20Routes,-Another%20incredibly%20powerful)
 5. [`useRoutes` Hook](https://blog.webdevsimplified.com/2022-07/react-router/#:~:text=the%20NotFound%20component.-,useRoutes%20Hook,-The%20final%20thing)

-Take a look at this [Utlimate React Router v6 Guide](https://blog.webdevsimplified.com/2022-07/react-router/#:~:text=the%20URL%20changes.-,Advanced%20Route%20Definitions,-This%20is%20where) to learn more about these advanced features, or click on the links in the list above to navigate directly to each topic.
+Take a look at this [Ultimate React Router v6 Guide](https://blog.webdevsimplified.com/2022-07/react-router/#:~:text=the%20URL%20changes.-,Advanced%20Route%20Definitions,-This%20is%20where) to learn more about these advanced features, or click on the links in the list above to navigate directly to each topic.

 <hr>